-Because three different filter types are employed, care must be taken to avoid cross-contamination between filters.
+Because three different filter types are employed, care must be taken to avoid crosscontamination between filters.
 Quartz filters are the most prone to flaking and special care must be used when processing and loading those filters.
 Special forceps designated for quartz filters are used to load clean quartz filters and processing sampled ones.
 Laboratory wipes that have been used to clean quartz cassette bottoms are not to clean cassettes from any other filter type.
-Loose screens used in quartz cartridges are also cleaned and stored separately from those used in PTFE cartridges.
+Loose screens used in quartz cartridges are also cleaned and stored separately from those used in PTFE cassettes.

 Special care must be used when processing and loading PTFE filters.
-Because the PTFE filters are sampled in either a $PM{2.5}$ module (1A filters) or a PM{10} module (4D filters), it is important to ensure that the correct weight is recorded for each PTFE filter and that the filters are loaded in the appropriate cassette and processed in the corresponding container.
+Because the gravimetric measurements are taken, it is important to ensure that the correct mass is recorded for each PTFE filter and that the filters are loaded in the appropriate cassette and processed in the corresponding container.